 The appeal of hand-crafted items was on full display as well, expressed in exposed stitching, one-of-a-kind handmade pieces, and woven and knit materials—resulting in the infusion a truly fresh and unique design aesthetic and character into the space.

 Notable examples of textures include quilted pieces, such as Circa Lounge seating by Coalesse, exposed zippers in unexpected places, nubby textiles and raw or unfinished wood surfaces.
 One of the benefits of the increase in diversity of finishes is the increased flexibility designers have to match the personality of a brand or corporate culture to the personality of a space, whether the space is home to a small startup or a large call center.

-Resimmercial is the blend of commercial and residential design elements.
-Learn more about Steelcase’s take on the Resimmercial trend.
+Resimercial is the blend of commercial and residential design elements.
+Learn more about Steelcase’s take on the Resimercial trend.
 Features include lux finishes, warm fabrics, high-quality grain leathers, velvet, warm metals, and relaxed, lower seating.

 Technology is an ever-expanding segment for the contract interiors industry.
 As changes in technology have driven changes in furniture design, technology is also increasingly integrated into the products themselves.
 Starting with power everywhere and integrated power, new options for bringing power to the places people work, instead of sending workers off in search of an outlet, was a trend.